xframes-project/xframes/README.md

 | x64-linux         | Ubuntu 24.04 LTS                             | gcc 13.2           | Works |
 | arm64-linux       | Raspberry Pi OS (Debian bookworm) Oct 2024   | gcc 12.2           | Works |

+#### General considerations for Ubuntu

+This may seem obvious, particularly if you are an experienced Linux user/developer, so this is for the avoidance of the doubt: building xframes on Ubuntu 24.04 means that the generated binary extension will run on Ubuntu 24.04 but not on Ubuntu 22.04 (or older).
+As part of doing our tests, the binary extension generated using Ubuntu 22.04 did work fine on Ubuntu 24.04.
+Moving forward, we'll try to build it on even earlier versions of Ubuntu, i.e. 20.04

 ## Contributing